OLIET2357/quineQR/README.md

 QR code quine

 # idea
-create a QR code that storing pbm image file of itself.
+create a QR code that storing gif image file of itself.

 feel free to use this idea.